OWASP/www-chapter-riyadh/index.md

 OWASP Riyadh
 -------------
 Welcome to the OWASP Riyadh chapter homepage.
 OWASP (The Open Web Application Security Project) is a worldwide not-for-profit organisation focused on improving the security of software.
 With over 200 local Chapters worldwide and 45,000+ volunteers OWASP's open community is dedicated to enabling organisations and individuals to develop and maintain applications that can be trusted.
 OWASP's meet-ups, tools, standards, guidelines, documents and forums are free and open to anyone interested in improving application security.
-The chapter leaders are [Aatif Khan] (https://www.linkedin.com/in/thenapsterkhan/) and [Rayed Almutiry] https://www.linkedin.com/in/rayed-almutiry-79930136/ <br/>
+The chapter leaders are Aatif Khan and Rayed Almutiry. <br/>
 Follow chapter news on [LinkedIn](https://www.linkedin.com/company/owasp-riyadh/) | [Twitter](https://twitter.com/owaspriyadh) | <a href="https://t.me/owaspriyadh">Telegram</a>
 ## Upcoming Meetings: